Acceptable Income Sources in Lending Assessment

 While lender policies vary, Australian lending frameworks commonly assess income across recurring categories.

-PAYG Employment Income
+Payg Employment Income

 Generally recognised where: